Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 Alternatively you can style your components using inline styles and a JS style Object.

 You don't have to spend much time on styling.
 Add enough styles where I can tell that you styled the components.
+Here are some ideas:

+- Style the heading/band name
+- Style the other text like fans and country name
+- Style the like counter

 ### Challenge 9: Display Bands in Grid

 Display all of the bands in a grid.
 Use three columns.

+Use CSS grid here if you can.

 ### Challenge 10: Conditional Rendering